Monica Bhide: Awards and recognition

 Monica is a frequent presence on NPR, serves as a speaker and teacher for organizations such as Georgetown University, the Association of Food Journalists (AFJ), London Food Blogger's Connect and the Smithsonian.
-Monica Bhide also is a contributing editor to AARP Magazine.
+Monica Bhide also is a contributing editor to AARP: The Magazine.

 Her first fiction short story debuted in Singapore Noir (Akashic Books, 2014) and she has since released her first collection of fiction short stories, titled The Devil in Us: Stories of Love, Life, and Redemption (CreateSpace, 2014).
 She released a book of her food essays, A Life of Spice, in 2015.